Port Adelaide Football Club: Supporters

-Sammy Lunn was a famous Port Adelaide supporter during the 1910s and 1920s who would shout rhymes at games.
+Sammy Lunn was a well-known Port Adelaide supporter during the 1910s and 1920s who would shout rhymes at games.
 He was also a celebrated fundraiser for returned servicemen.

 The Port Adelaide Football Club has historically drawn its supporter base in the region of Port Adelaide.
 Since the club's entry to the AFL, support for the club had increased within suburbs of Adelaide – notably, the northern suburbs.
 It has also experienced growth in regional South Australia.

 Port Adelaide has many supporter groups from all around Australia, with every state and territory except Tasmania having an officially recognised supporter group.
 Among these, the Port Adelaide Cheer Squad, the official supporter group from Adelaide, creates banners to be used by the club and has official seating to cheer at home games.
 There are also a number of unofficial supporter groups who perform activities for the club and its fans, such as the Outer Army and the Alberton Crowd.